 For serving, sprinkle finely grated Parmesan cheese over the top.
 Skip the Parmesan for dairy-free.
 For that cheesy flavor but no dairy, use my dairy-free cheesy sprinkle.

 A diet high in vegetables promotes health, so finding new ways to enjoy them makes achieving that goal easy.
 These little green gems are high in fiber, vitamins (K & C), and minerals.
-In particular Brussels sprouts contain kaempferol, an antioxidant that may reduce cancer growth, decrease inflammation and promote heart health,.
-Some studies report that brussels sprouts may protect against cancer.
-This member of the brassica (or cruciferous) family is good for you.
-For a list of other veggies in this group, read here.
+In particular Brussels sprouts contain kaempferol, an antioxidant that may reduce cancer growth, decrease inflammation and promote heart health.

 - 1 ½ pounds fresh brussels sprouts